spring-projects/spring-petclinic/readme.md

 # Couchbase Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=main)](https://travis-ci.org/spring-projects/spring-petclinic/)

-Couchbase Spring PetClinic is a fork from the original Spring Pet Clinic adapted wo work with Couchbase.
+Couchbase Spring PetClinic is a fork from the original Spring Pet Clinic adapted to work with Couchbase.

-## Understanding the Spring Petclinic application with a few diagrams
-<a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

 ## Running PetClinic on GitPod
 To run this app on GitPod simply click [here](https://gitpod.io/#https://github.com/deniswsrosa/couchbase-spring-petclinic.git)

 ## Running petclinic locally
 Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
 You can build a jar file and run it from the command line: